 - Fully complete the application form - Submit the application, along with required information by the closing date.
-To consider your application, we must receive your fully competed application form, along with required supporting documents, by 5pm on the 31st of July 2024.
-Applications and/or required supporting documents cannot be submitted after this time.
+To consider your application, we must receive your fully competed application form, along with required supporting documents, by 17:00 on 2 May 2025.
+Applications and/or required supporting documents cannot be submitted after this time. - While applicants do not have to be currently resident in Ireland, they must have a Republic of Ireland bank account.